ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 The properties in the "local" service are:
  - "authorizationUrl" - the authorization endpoint URL.
  - "pingbackUrl" - the pingback endpoint URL.
- - "actions" - a named map of actions.
+ - "actions" - a named map of action URLs.
 At a minimum there must be two actions specified: "login" and "subscribe".

 ### The vendor service configuration